schrodingersbox/split_cat/README.md

   * Test with large volume of test data
     * Optimize indexes

-  * Modify experiment_full to include subject hypos and goals

-  * Add split test probability calculator?
   * Flag for goals in funnel format and percentage along funnel, rather than of overall

   * As needed
+    * Add split test probability calculator
     * Add a goals controller with action to record goal and redirect

   * Cleanup